 Batik

-Batik is dyeing technique using wax that is easily identified by the a unique cracked appearance of the pattern.
-The pattern is commonly used in bohemian and boho chic decors.
+"Batik is a dyeing technique using wax that is easily identified by the unique cracked appearance of the pattern.
+The pattern is commonly used in bohemian and boho chic decors."

-BBatik originated in Indonesia.
-It is a wax-resist dyeing technique used to make traditional wrap clothing featuring unique patterns identifying a person’s social station and local origin.
 Although batik fabric was traditionally made in earthy shades of brown, gold and indigo from natural dyes, in current commercial applications batik fabrics are frequently dyed in many vibrant colors.

 The process involves drawing out patterns in hot wax on the fabric.
 The wax resists the dyes leaving the waxed areas free of dye.
 The waxing and dying process can be done more than once to produce more complicated patterns and multiple colors.